 We reserved an Airbnb in a cool but not central neighborhood (South Park) and ended up spending a lot more time and money than we needed to Ubering, bussing, and biking to and from there.

-Stay somewhere around downtown instead.
-While it’s probably not the coolest or most beautiful part of town, it’s the best home base for getting the most out of your 48 hours in San Diego.
-It’s conveniently close to the airport, there’s plenty to do at night in the Gaslamp area or Little Italy, and it’s the starting and ending point for the two bike loops we've included in our itinerary below.
+While downtown's not the coolest or most beautiful part of town, it’s the best base for getting the most out of your two days in San Diego.
+It’s conveniently close to the airport, there’s plenty to do at night in the Gaslamp area and Little Italy, and it’s the starting and ending point for the two bike loops we've included in our itinerary below.

 Riding around town is rarely smooth because there are potholes, bumps, and cracks everywhere.
 Also, designated bike lanes are few and far between, so you’ll normally have to share the roads with cars.

-It seems they haven’t learned to hate and recent cyclists like they do in our hometown of Vancouver.
+It seems they haven’t learned to hate cyclists like they do in our hometown of Vancouver.
 At four-way stops they’d always wave us through (even when they had right-of-way), they gave us wide berths when passing us, and they’d stop for us at crosswalks.
 We always felt safe biking in San Diego.

-San Diego in 48 Hours Day 1: The Inner Hipster
+Day 1 Itinerary: The Inner Hipster

 Total Biking Distance Approximately 22 km. / 13 mi.

 For the first half of your 48 hours in San Diego, venture inland to bike, eat, and drink your way through the most hip(-ster) areas of town.